instruct-gpt

 • observation space: distribution of possible input token sequences (dimension = vocab size ^ input length)

-• reward function: combination of preference model + constraint on policy shift (KL penalty, see below)
+• reward function: combination of preference model + constraint on policy shift (KL penalty, see below).
+The reward model ingests the whole sequence and outputs a single scalar.

 Bandit environment, presents a random customer prompt and expects a response to the prompt.
 Given the prompt and response, it produces a reward determined by the reward model and ends the episode.